yduf/yduf.github.io/_posts/2017-12-10-perfect-forwarding.md

 title: Perfect forwarding explained
 published: true
 tags: c++
+excerpt_separator: <!--more-->
 ---
-> [It means](https://www.justsoftwaresolutions.co.uk/cplusplus/rvalue_references_and_perfect_forwarding.html) that a function template can pass its arguments through to another function whilst retaining the lvalue/rvalue nature of the function arguments by using std::forward.
-This is called "perfect forwarding", avoids excessive copying, and avoids the template author having to write multiple overloads for lvalue and rvalue references.
+> [It means](https://www.justsoftwaresolutions.co.uk/cplusplus/rvalue_references_and_perfect_forwarding.html) that a function template can pass its arguments through to another function whilst retaining the lvalue/rvalue nature of the function arguments by using std::forward. <!--more--> This is called "perfect forwarding", avoids excessive copying, and avoids the template author having to write multiple overloads for lvalue and rvalue references.

 # [Problem](http://thbecker.net/articles/rvalue_references/section_07.html)